woodpecker-ci/woodpecker/docs/docs/20-usage/25-workflows.md

 A pipeline has at least one workflow.
 A workflow is a set of steps that are executed in sequence using the same workspace which is a shared folder containing the repository and all the generated data from previous steps.

-Incase there is a single configuration in `.woodpecker.yaml` Woodpecker will create a pipeline with a single workflow.
+In case there is a single configuration in `.woodpecker.yaml` Woodpecker will create a pipeline with a single workflow.

 By placing the configurations in a folder which is by default named `.woodpecker/` Woodpecker will create a pipeline with multiple workflows each named by the file they are defined in.
 Only `.yml` and `.yaml` files will be used and files in any subfolders like `.woodpecker/sub-folder/test.yaml` will be ignored.